conatus/literal-tools/README.md

 # literal-tools

-A tool for interacting with the Literal.club GraphQL API.
+A tool for interacting with the Literal GraphQL API.

 ## Installation